Black Friday Sale - No Coupon Necessary!

 Wyckoff Trade Entry: Buy Position

-Wyckoff Trade Entry Short Position
+Wyckoff Trade Entry: Short Position

 Chart Showing Wyckoff Method for Short Position